Hear of My Experience (HOME) is a capacity building and co-design project for people who have or are experiencing housing precariousness.

 Prior to this he spent 12 years as a program producer at Radio 6PR.
 He was the Executive Producer of Nightline with Graham Mabury creating engaging radio content with strong commercial results.

 Royceton comes to Shelter WA through his media work with The WA Alliance to End Homelessness.

-In his spare time he volunteers as a program producer at Curtin Radio on the Jenny Seaton Afternoon show.
+In his spare time he volunteers in the radio newsroom at Curtin Radio.